competitive-analysis-toolchain/competitive-analysis/README.md

 # Competitive Analysis Toolchain
 The following commands guides the user to run the Competitive analysis toolchain inside a virtual environment.
-The toolchain is tested on Ubuntu 16.04 using Python 3.6.10
+The toolchain is tested on Ubuntu 16.04 using Python 3.6.10 and on Ubuntu 22.04 using Python 3.10.6.

 ## Pre-requisites
 1. Java: The HyST tool requires Java.
 Download and install Java 1.8+ by following the instructions available at [JavaDownloads](https://www.java.com/en/download/help/download_options.html)